 29 x 21 x 10 cms

-I made a quire ('cahier') from each of the single leaves which have been cut up.
+A quire was made from each of the single leaves.
 There is clearly a recto and verso (top side and bottom side) of each folium.
-The leaves are not trimmed but retain their own shape which can be seen from the paper maquette.
 Each quire is sown with a figure of 8 binding process using 3 sewing stations.
 The large veins of the leaves provide the support for the sewing structure.

 livre bio was shown at Atelier Vis-à-Vis in Marseille, France in 2017.

 Wood, Icelandic dry wool, Majorelle blue

 200 x 100 x 100 cm

-The Anemometer was made for the RHS award-winning (2009) Walled Garden in the grounds of Bangor Castle, N. Ireland.
+Mare's Tail was made for the RHS award-winning (2009) Walled Garden in the grounds of Bangor Castle, N. Ireland.
 I researched the Garden's history from its creation in the 1850s, through its decline and subsequent reconstruction in 2008.
-The basis of my anemometer is a Victorian model from 1846 which operated with 4 hemispherical cups.
-During the reconstruction of the Garden there were some issues with the prevalence of the plant Mare's Tail.
-I have used the idea of a Mare's Tail to modify the Victorian anemometer.
-The Anemometer is dynamic and spins around in the wind but it functions aesthetically rather than scientifically.

 Mare's Tail was shown at the ForM Sculpture Exhibition, N. Ireland in 2017.